 SSL for Enterprise Pack Application

-If you are installing Extension Designer, you will either need to enable SSL for those applications or disable SSL in DTP so that the entire system is uses the same protocol (HTTP or HTTPS).
-See Getting Started with Enterprise Pack for instructions on enabling SSL.
+If you are using Extension Designer, you will either need to enable SSL for those applications or disable SSL in DTP so that the entire system is uses the same protocol (HTTP or HTTPS).
+See Enabling SSL for DTP Enterprise Pack.